 If you suspect that you may be entitled to wrongful death compensation, it’s important to understand the recourse options available to you.
 For instance, in Pennsylvania, you have two options – A wrongful death claim or a survival claim.

-It’s also important to understand what, in Pennsylvania, there is a two-year statute of limitation.
+It’s also important to understand that, in Pennsylvania, there is a two-year statute of limitation.
 That means, in most cases, you have two years after the incident that caused a wrongful death to file a lawsuit.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.